MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.52.1 Custom Videos

 We will use several custom videos to verify that users can use their own custom videos.
+Testers will verify that custom videos can be uploaded to the app and that they recieve the appropriate prompts.
+Testers will also ensure that these videos display properly within the app.
+An error message will be displayed if the user hasn't granted the proper permissions for the app to use their camera.
+An error message will be displayed if there is not connectivity and the video is unable to upload.
+An error message will display if the video fails to play properly within the app.

 ### 4.2.53 Calendar View

 Validation will be success if the application loads the user's personal calendar style.
+Style options include Day, 5-Day Week, 7-Day Week, Month, Semester, and Year views.

 #### 4.2.53.1 Various Calendar Views

-We will test each calendar view, to verify the user can use each view successfully when viewing their own calendar.
+Each view style is validated by the user selecting the calendar view style of choice from the dedicated buttons at the top of the calendar display window.
+The default style is Month.
+The default style is validated upon the initial opening of the calendar application when no previous default has been set in user configuration.
+If the user desires a different view, the preferred style will be enabled by pressing the respective view style button (i.e. 7-Day Week).
+When the view style changes to reflect the selected option.

+In the event the preferred style does not change when it's corresponding button has been interacted with, the user will first exit out of the application and attempt the operation again.
+If, after subsequent attempts, the perferred style is not enabled, the user can contact support for further troubleshooting.

 ### 4.2.54 Task Rewards